Jasmine Guy: Music career

 During the run of A Different World, Guy released her self-titled debut album in 1990.
 The album peaked at No. 143 on the US Top 200 Album Chart and spawned three hit singles: "Try Me" (US R&B No. 14); "Another Like My Lover" (US No. 66, US R&B No. 9); and "Just Want to Hold You" (US No. 34, US R&B No. 27), with the last single cracking the main US Top 40 singles chart.

 Personal life

 Guy had a close friendship with rapper Tupac Shakur.
-They met during his guest appearance on the sitcom A Different World in 1993.
+They met through a mutual friend, actress Jada Pinkett, during his guest appearance on the sitcom A Different World in 1993.
 Shakur recuperated at Guy's home after he was shot in 1994.
-Guy appeared in his music video "Temptations" and later wrote his mother's biography, Afeni Shakur: Evolution of a Revolutionary.
+Guy also appeared in his 1995 music video "Temptations" and later wrote his mother's biography, Afeni Shakur: Evolution of a Revolutionary.

-Guy married Terrence Duckett in August 1998, and the couple had one child, a daughter.
+Guy married Terrence Duckett in August 1998, and the couple had one child, a daughter named Imani.
 On April 8, 2008, People reported that Guy and Duckett were divorcing after ten years of marriage due to irreconcilable differences.
 Guy and her daughter then moved to Guy's childhood hometown of Atlanta.

-Guy endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.